kmrin/RinBot/rinbot/assets/text/help-en.md

- `/nightcore` Toggles a nightcore effect on and off `/recommended` Toggles the autoplay of recommended tracks on and off `/shuffle` Shuffles the current queue `/show_controls` Shows the multimedia controls view
+ `/nightcore` Toggles a nightcore effect on and off `/recommended` Toggles the autoplay of recommended tracks on and off `/shuffle` Shuffles the current queue
+ `/volume` Changes the player's volume from 0 to 100 `/show_controls` Shows the multimedia controls view

 ### Economy
- `/orange rank`  Shows the top 10 members with the most oranges `/orange transfer`  Transfer oranges between users `/orange store`  Shows the items on the store `/orange new_role`  Adds a role item to be bought from the store `/orange buy`  Buys an item from the store (by name)
+ `/orange rank`  Shows the top 10 members with the most oranges `/orange transfer`  Transfer oranges between users `/orange store`  Shows the items on the store `/orange create-role`  Adds a role item to be bought from the store `/orange buy`  Buys an item from the store (by name)

 ### Fortnite